Cheddar Cheese vs Parmigiano Reggiano Cheese

 Cheddar Cheese has a fat content of at least 50% fat in dry matter and a moisture content of up to 39%.
 Cheddar's texture can be described as "varies (rubbery to friable and crystalline)".
 Parmigiano Reggiano Cheese has a fat content of minimum 32%.
 Parmigiano Reggiano's texture can be described as "grainy, flaky".

-Cheddar Cheese has a mild to sharp, buttery to brothy and savory flavor.
+Cheddar Cheese has a mild to sharp, buttery to brothy and savory taste.
 Cheddar's aroma can be described as "varies".
-Parmigiano Reggiano Cheese has a umami flavor.
+Parmigiano Reggiano Cheese has a umami taste.
 Parmigiano Reggiano's aroma can be described as "mild, milky".

 Appearance and Aging